7 Things to Know About Automated Day Trading

 Chart watching, as mentioned earlier is a luxury that not many can afford.
 If you are day trading, chances are that you are actively trading and focusing on a particular time frame.
 This means that day traders will need to constantly keep an eye, not just on the charts but also a number of instruments.
 This can get tedious at one point.

-Automated day trading can help in such cases especially if there are no complex rules involved.
+Automated day trading strategies can help in such cases especially if there are no complex rules involved.
 For example, with automated day trading one can simply build a program that will trade when there is a moving average crossover and book profits and manage trades accordingly.

 This completely eliminates the need for human intervention.
 Depending on the complexity, the code can also be further customized to scan only specific assets or instruments.
 Further additions such as risk management, trade management and so on can be made as well.